 The owner of a camel which was on show at a Brighton rave on Sunday says people who complained don’t know what they’re talking about.

-The camel was led through crowds of drunk revellers at the Lands Beyond festival in East Brighton Park.
+The camel was led through crowds of drunk revellers at the Land Beyond festival in East Brighton Park.

 Pictures of the animal were soon posted on social media, leading to an outcry from animal rights activists.